AdaCore/spark2014/lrm/source/packages.rst

    association following a named association in the property list.]

 .. centered:: **Static Semantics**

 #.
+The visible state and state abstractions of a package P consist of:

+   * any variables declared immediately within the visible part of P; and
+   * any state abstractions declared by the Abstract State aspect specification (if any) of package P; and
+   * the visible state and state abstractions of any packages declared immediately within the visible part of P.

+#.
+The hidden state of a package P consists of:

+   * any variables declared immediately within the private part or body of P; and
+   * the visible state and state abstractions of any packages declared immediately within the private part or body of P, and of any private child units of P or of their public descendants.

+#.
 Each ``state_name`` occurring in an Abstract_State aspect
    specification for a given package P introduces an implicit